Prototype your own Scheme

 Implementing the Scheme

-// The structure, now we only have to fill out each algorithm individually
+// We have to implement each algorithm individually

 impl PrivKeyEncryption for PrivKRingLWE {